-It allows students to develop an understanding of the local, national, international and global dimensions of political activity and processes, as well as to explore political issues affecting their own lives.
+It allows you to develop an understanding of the local, national, international and global dimensions of political activity and processes, as well as to explore political issues affecting your own life.

-The course helps students to understand abstract political concepts by grounding them in real-world examples and case studies.
+The course helps you to understand abstract political concepts by grounding them in real-world examples and case studies.
 It also invites comparison between such examples and case studies to ensure a wider and transnational perspective.

-HISTORY

-HIGHER & STANDARD
+HISTORY HIGHER & STANDARD